microsoft/vscode-docs/docs/remote/wsl.md

 Opening a terminal in WSL from VS Code is simple.
 Once folder is opened in WSL, **any terminal window** you open in VS Code (**Terminal > New Terminal**) will automatically run in WSL rather than locally.

-You can also **use the `code-insiders` CLI** from this same terminal window to perform a number of operations such as opening a new file or folder in WSL!
-Type `code-insiders --help` to what is available from the command line.
+You can also use the `code-insiders` command line from this same terminal window to perform a number of operations such as opening a new file or folder in WSL.
+Type `code-insiders --help` to see what options are available from the command line.

 ![Using the code CLI](images/wsl/code-command-in-terminal.png)